princomp/princomp.github.io/source/lectures/oop/abstract.md

 Person test = new Person();
 ```

-would return the quite clear error message "Cannot create an instance of the abstract type or interface 'Person'".
+would return the error message "Cannot create an instance of the abstract type or interface 'Person'".

 Furthermore, the following exemplifies the expected behavior: